xuankimtran/docs-1/pages/katalon-studio/docs/git-integration.md

 ### Best practices

-In order to minimize the conflict in a team having more than one member, you should define a process from the very beginning so that all team members are on the same page when using Git.
+To minimize the conflict in a team having more than one member, you should define a process from the very beginning so that all team members are on the same page when using Git.

 Below are some suggestions for good practices: